-House Speaker Trevor Mallard is cracking down on MP's using Parliament's footage for attack ads
+House Speaker Trevor Mallard is cracking down on MPs using Parliament's footage for attack ads

 It also states that reports that use extracts of coverage of proceedings and purport to be summaries must be fair and accurate.

-If an MP uses footage from the house in ads without the perdition of the MP it features, they will face contempt – a serious offence in Parliament.
+If an MP uses footage from the house in ads without the permission of the MP it features, they will face contempt – a serious offence in Parliament.

 Mallard asked Bridges and his office are to "refrain from editing official video footage of MPs and posting it".